Updated: June 3, 2026

 Month 1: Infrastructure Setup

 Open a secured credit card at a bank or credit union that reports to all three bureaus.
 Apply for a credit-builder loan at a credit union if available.
 Set up Experian Boost and link your bank account.
-Set up autopay (full statement balance) for every credit account.
+Set up autopay — full statement balance — for every credit account.
 Choose a free credit monitoring tool and take a baseline score reading.
 Confirm your checking account has a one-month expense buffer to protect against failed autopayments.

 Months 2–3: First Confirmed Progress

 Your secured card and credit-builder loan appear on your credit report.
 Your monitoring tool shows the new accounts.
 Experian Boost adds alternative payment history.
-If utilization was previously high, any balances paid down in month 1 start showing lower on updated reports.
-First score movement is typically visible here — usually 10–30 points if you’ve addressed high utilization and have clean autopay running.
+If utilization was previously high, any balances paid down in month one start showing lower on updated reports.
+First score movement is typically visible here — usually 10–30 points if you've addressed high utilization and have clean autopay running.

 Months 4–6: Payment History Building